Adults with learning disabilities and autism

 Short-term care

-Respite care is a short-term care option enabling you as a caregiver to get some rest while knowing that the person you care for is safe.
-Some options available are:
+Short break stay is a short-term care option enabling you as a caregiver to get some rest while knowing that the person you care for is safe.

-- Westminster House respite centre provides care for adults between the ages of 18 and 65 with physical and learning disabilities
+• Westminster House provides short break care for for adults between the ages of 18 and 65 with physical and learning disabilities

-- Shared Lives carers provide support in their own homes for day support, overnight stays, and respite
+• Shared Lives carers provide support in their own homes for day support, overnight stays, and short break care

-- Personal Assistants in care (PA) can offer respite support in your own home to suit your care needs.
+• Personal Assistants in care (PA) can offer short break support in your own home to suit your care needs

 Support services available